 According to Andre (and Paisley Park) – the year was 1979 and Prince was recording his first album “For You” in California (presumably at Record Plant in Sausalito), and Andre Cymone had accompanied him.
 The pair took a day off from recording, so took a drive.
 Andre spotted a guitar shop in San Rafael.
 They stopped to look in, and Andre saw this bass and took a liking to it.
 He asked Prince to buy it because Andre himself didn’t have the means to purchase it.
 Owen Husney (Princes’ first manager) also recounted this story to Andrea Swensson at The Current.

 The timeline of this first story is mixed up.
 “For You” was released in 1978.
 Given that his next album was recorded at Burbank, it seems likely that Andre and Paisley Park just got the dates mixed up.

 The second account is from David Rusan.
 He had been told that Prince had acquired the Cloud Bass from a shop in New York City in the early 1980s.

 The Cloud Bass is now part of the large collection of instruments managed by Paisley Park.
-Fans viewed it up close at the My Name Is Prince exhibition in London in 2017/18.
+Fans viewed it up close at the My Name Is Prince exhibition in London and Amsterdam in 2017/18.
 The photos in the Cloud and Bass book provide a clue to the origin of the Bass – there is a distinctive, if little-known, logo on the headstock.